-The Ultimate Guide To Catfishing Gear covers all of the essential catfish tackle items you’ll need for fishing for all species of catfish using a variety techniques.
+The Ultimate Guide To Catfishing Gear covers all of the essential catfish tackle items you’ll need for fishing for all species of catfish using a variety of techniques.
 Catfish gear and tackle items are broken down by species and technique with more details so you can choose the right tackle and gear to increase your success.
-We’ll cover the essentials like hooks, weights, floats, terminal tackle and accessories plus some other essential tools and tackle items you’ll need.
+We’ll cover the essentials like hooks, weights, floats, terminal tackle, and accessories plus some other essential tools and tackle items you’ll need.

-Be sure to check out the other in depth catfish fishing resources like:
+Be sure to check out the other in-depth catfish fishing resources like:

 Gear Up For A Cat Fight